-Places to visit in Tipperary
+Places to visit in Tipperary Ireland

+Visit Tipperary – yes that’s a must-do when in Ireland.
 There are many hidden places to visit in Tipperary which sits at the heart of Ireland’s Ancient East and includes some amazing heritage sites such as the Rock of Cashel and Hore Abbey.

-Tipperary was immortalized in song during the First World War by soldiers from the Connaught Rangers who were heard singing it during their march to Boulogne, it then spread to other troops and became an anthem about longing for home.
+Tipperary Ireland was also immortalized in song during the First World War by soldiers from the Connaught Rangers who were heard singing it during their march to Boulogne, it then spread to other troops and became an anthem about longing for home.
 Written by Jack Judge who was originally from Tipperary and Harry Williams it was first sung on the music hall stages in 1912.

 Tipperary is a large county divided into the North and South regions and it is completely landlocked, but it does have immense mountain ranges (Galtees, Knockmealdown, the Arra Hills and the Silvermines).
 The river Suir runs throughout the southern end of the county and the Shannon in the northern end runs into Lough Derg.
 The Golden Vale runs through the centre of Tipperary and is an incredibly fertile agricultural region.

-18 places to visit in Tipperary
+18 places to visit in Tipperary Ireland

 - Sinone or Synone Castle